ApexNode-host/ApexNode-Docs/index.md

 -   [Game Server Guides](games) – Step-by-step tutorials for configuring and optimizing servers for Minecraft, Project Zomboid, BeamMP, Terraria, Palworld, Vintage Story, and more.

--   [Billing & Account Management](billing) – Understand how our [Billing Portal] works, manage subscriptions, and troubleshoot payment issues.
+-   [Billing & Account Management](billing) – Understand how our [Billing Portal] works, manage subscriptions, learn more about addons, and troubleshoot payment issues.

 -   [Troubleshooting & FAQs](faq) – Find quick solutions to common problems and server errors.